Snowmaking: Negative

 The most visible negative externalities resulting from snowmaking are the adverse environmental impacts.
 However, in addition to environmental impacts, the production of artificial snow results in significant negative cultural and social externalities.
 Such externalities include issues regarding land use and land rights.
 Many ski resorts rent out mountains and slopes from the US Forest Service, which raises questions surrounding how the land can and should be used, and who should be the arbiter of determining appropriate uses.

 A specific example of a negative cultural externality is the contention surrounding use of artificial snow at Arizona Snowbowl, a ski resort in Northern Arizona.
 Arizona Snowbowl is situated in the San Francisco peaks, which are one of the holiest sites for various Native American tribes in the Four Corners area, including the Navajo Nation.
 In 2004, Arizona Snowbowl was renting its slopes from the US Forest Service, and was looking to build new ski slopes and increase the production of artificial snow.
 The proposed project would involve the clearing of approximately 74 acres of forest, the use of reclaimed water to produce artificial snow, the construction of a three-acre holding pond for reclaimed water, and the installation of an underground pipeline.
 A group of plaintiffs made up of members from six Native American tribes and various other organizations filed a lawsuit against the US Forest Service and Arizona Snowbowl.
 Plaintiffs alleged that undertaking such a project would significantly alter and damage the cultural and spiritual nature of the mountain.
 This legal challenge ultimately failed in 2009.

+Some limited studies, including one on unusual cases of ALS in a French ski village, suggested that artificial snow exposure may be a contributing toxicity factor.